 Prototypes can sound scary, but they don’t have to be.
 Prototyping allows you to experiment, explain creative concepts, and get feedback (either from yourself, a focus group, your client, or colleagues) allowing you to nail that tricky brief, iterate on your creative ideas, and sell in a creative idea.
-As part of New Blood Shift London, we visited forpeople for an introduction to prototyping across multiple disciplines and a mood board workshop, here’s what we learnt.
+In 2019, our New Blood London Shifters visited creative agency forpeople for an introduction to prototyping across multiple disciplines and a mood board workshop, here’s what we learnt.

 Graphics and digital